Drug Discovery Projects

-MMV, as a founder member of MalDA, a consortium funded by the Bill and Melinda Gates Foundation and led by Prof. Elizabeth Winzeler (UCSD) is working on a project to identify mechanisms of action of antimalarial compounds having phenotypic activity.
+MMV is a founder member of the Malaria Drug Accelerator (MalDA).
+MalDA, a consortium funded by the Bill and Melinda Gates Foundation and led by Prof. Elizabeth Winzeler (UCSD), is working on a project to identify mechanisms of action of antimalarial compounds having phenotypic activity.
 Compounds can be considered for such target identification activities provided that the following criteria are met:

-- The Plasmodium whole cell EC50 <1uM and the chemical structure can be shared
+- Plasmodium whole cell EC50 <1uM and the chemical structure can be shared

-- A minimum of 10mgs of compound can be provided to the consortium
+- At least 10mgs of compound can be provided to the consortium